Contrasting Corteva (CTVA) & The Competition

-Corteva (NYSE:CTVA – Get Rating) is one of 32 publicly-traded companies in the “Agricultural production – crops” industry, but how does it contrast to its rivals?
-We will compare Corteva to related businesses based on the strength of its valuation, profitability, risk, institutional ownership, earnings, analyst recommendations and dividends.
+Corteva (NYSE:CTVA – Get Rating) is one of 32 public companies in the “Agricultural production – crops” industry, but how does it compare to its competitors?
+We will compare Corteva to related businesses based on the strength of its dividends, earnings, risk, institutional ownership, profitability, valuation and analyst recommendations.

 |Sell Ratings